apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Devastating wildfires caught Hawaii underprepared for ‘preventable disaster’**
+**A raid on a Kansas newspaper likely broke the law, experts say.
+But which one?**

-You can read more about it [here](https://thehill.com/policy/equilibrium-sustainability/4159573-devastating-wildfires-caught-hawaii-underprepared-for-preventable-disaster/).
+You can read more about it [here](https://www.politico.com/news/2023/08/19/kansas-newspaper-raid-00111975).

 ## Requirements
 - Python 3.8